KishoreMenda/KishoreMenda/README.md

 - 👋 Hi, I’m Kishore
 - Former Software Engineer at Highradius
-- Graduate Student at California State University Chico
+- Former Software Engineer Intern @Teradata
-- Software Engineer Intern @Teradata
+- Graduate Student at California State University Chico (2022-2024)

 <!---
 KishoreMenda/KishoreMenda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.